 Andrew’s practice area includes estate planning, probate and trust administration, real estate, and business transactional law.
 He particularly enjoys working with young families in developing their first estate plan and with small business owners in business formation and administration as well as buying and selling business entities.

 A native of Bryan/College Station, Andrew attended Brazos Christian School and College Station public schools.
 Prior to attending law school, Andrew was an All-American and All-Big XII distance runner for The University of Texas at Austin and competed as a professional distance runner for an Olympic-development running team in Flagstaff, Arizona.
-In his free time, he enjoys spending time with his wife, daughter, and son, running, and hunting in the Texas Hill Country.
+In his free time, he enjoys spending time with his wife, and three children, trail running, and hunting in the Texas Hill Country.

 Andrew has recently served as a member of the Bicycle, Pedestrians & Greenways Advisory Board for the City of College Station and as a volunteer with the College Station High School Boy’s Cross Country and Track teams and on the BCS Marathon + Half-Marathon Committee.